jeremyje1/ai-readiness-app/README.md

 - [ ] Configure custom domain
 - [ ] Enable email verification
 - [ ] Set up monitoring/analytics

+### Policy Template Library Sync

+Production deployments now trigger the `Seed Production Policy Templates` workflow, which re-runs `supabase/seeds/seed-policy-templates.sql` against the live Supabase project.
+To enable it:

+1. Create a Supabase connection string with your database password (Settings → Database → Connection string).
+2. Add it as the `SUPABASE_DB_URL` environment variable in the repository (GitHub → Settings → Environments → `production`).
+3. On the next push to `main` or manual workflow dispatch, the pipeline will automatically seed any missing policy templates and log the resulting count.

+> The seed is idempotent—running it multiple times will not create duplicate templates.

 ## Scripts